corrode/corrode.github.io/content/blog/named-parameters-at-home/index.md

 * generics,
 * iterators,
 * methods,
-* macros when you genuinely need custom syntax.
+* macros when you need custom syntax.

 Those mechanisms are all useful far beyond argument passing.
 Rust doesn’t need a separate version of each concept specifically for functions.